hyphanet/website/content/pages/documentation-fr.md

 An Address Resolution Key (ARK) is an Updatable Subspace Key (USK) inserted by the node whenever its IP address changes.
 It contains the reference for the node - its cryptographic details, and in particular its IP address(es).
-ARKs are a way to help people connect to Freenet if they have problems caused by firewalls, routers or changing IP addresses.
+ARKs are a way to help people connect to Hyphanet if they have problems caused by firewalls, routers or changing IP addresses.
 If someone cannot accept incoming traffic it can make it difficult to connect.

-ARKs are an implementation detail and you don't need to know anything about them to use Freenet.
+ARKs are an implementation detail and you don't need to know anything about them to use Hyphanet.

 ### Content Hash Keys